Overload: Latency Attacks on Object Detection for Edge Devices: Introduction

-The rest of this paper is organized as follows.
-Section \ref{sec:bkg} introduces the background on object detection and adversarial attack.
-Section \ref{sec:method} presents the theoretical analysis of NMS and the proposed methods to craft the adversarial images.
-Section \ref{sec:exp} shows the experimental results, ablation study, and discussions on the impact of latency attacks for real-time applications.
+The rest of this paper is organized as follows. \Cref{sec:bkg} introduces the background on object detection and adversarial attack. \Cref{sec:method} presents the theoretical analysis of NMS and the proposed methods to craft the adversarial images. \Cref{sec:exp} shows the experimental results, and discussions on the impact of latency attacks for real-time applications.
 The last section is our conclusion.
+Analytical details of NMS and ablation studies are listed in the Appendix.